openjdm/openjdm.github.io/book/hindsight_bias.md

 make faulty judgments in the future.
-Thankfully, there are ways to prevent hindsight bias and ensure that your feelings about a decision are not based off of the real-life outcome; these include reminding yourself why you made a particular choice in the first place, which can be done by creating a decision journal.
+Thankfully, there are ways to prevent hindsight bias and ensure that your feelings about a decision are not based off of the real-life outcome; these include reminding one's self why they made a particular choice in the first place, which can be done by creating a decision journal.
 All in all, hindsight bias can affect people of all ages and life stages, and when given the opportunity will thoroughly skew one’s memory.
 This bias holds great